Realistic Goals You Can Make as a Homesteading Beginner

 GOAL #5 – Documentation

-Maybe the most important goal you should have for your first year is to get in the habit of documenting everything.
+Maybe the most important and realistic goal you should make for your first year is to get in the habit of documenting everything.

 I should probably switch this with goal #1 because it really is important.
 I didn’t document a single, darn thing my first year.
 Year number two just felt like I was starting all over again!
 I couldn’t remember what the weather was like and what sprouted when or how long it took the chicks to get to culling size.
 My second year I documented every single thing.
 Now, going into the Fall gardening season, I have a much tighter grasp on what I should plant and when.
 It feels good to understand the animals and have a set schedule for their upbringing and what date they’ll be sent off to freezer camp, etc.